310mc/https-310mc.github.io-tl/source/_posts/birthday_story/kanata_es.md

 			</ul>
 			<div data-tab="1b-n">
             	{% bubble Kanata %}
-              ehehe. both tetora and shinobu got excited when i did this~♪
+              ufufu. both tetora and shinobu got excited when i did this~♪

               they were looking at me with sparkles in their eyes, so i got more into it.